Skip to content

 Help prevent skids.

-Apply extra braking power to the non-drive axles.
+Apply extra braking power the non-drive axles.

 You are checking your wheels and rims for a pre-trip inspection.
 Which of these statements is true?